2-5-Foundation/vane_web3/README.md

 vane_web3 is designed to be decentralized and locally run by users having complete control.

-In itself is not a wallet, but can work with any type of wallet as it acts as an extension safety layer for web3.
+It in itself is not a wallet, but can work with any type of wallet as it acts as an extension safety layer for web3.

 ### Technical components
 1. **DbWorker**